MarcinOrlowski/laravel-api-response-builder/README.md

 separated but to make this work you must ensure no API return code overlaps, otherwise you cannot easily tell which one in your chain failed.
 For that reason ResponseBuilder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed in given API.
-No code outside this range would be allowed by ResponseBuilder so once you assign non-overlaping ranges to your modules, your live will be easier and ResponseBuilder will fail (throwing an exception) if wrong code is used, so your unit tests should detect any error code clash easily.
+No code outside this range would be allowed by ResponseBuilder so once you assign non-overlapping ranges to your modules, your live will be easier and ResponseBuilder will fail (throwing an exception) if wrong code is used, so your unit tests should detect any error code clash easily.